Sumo Logic ahead of the packRead article

 Containers emerged as a mechanism to develop finer-grained control of virtualization.
 Rather than virtualizing an entire machine, including the operating system and hardware, containers create an isolated context that contains an application and all of its critical dependencies such as binaries, configuration files, and other dependencies into a discrete package.

-One of the key benefits of containers is that they take significantly less time to initiative than virtual machines.
-This is due to the fact that containers share the Linux kernel while each virtual machine must fire up its own operating system upon start-up.
+One of the key benefits of containers is that they take significantly less time to initiate than virtual machines.
+This is because containers share the Linux kernel while each virtual machine must fire up its operating system upon start-up.

-Containers fit well with applications that are constructed in a microservice application architecture rather than the traditional monolithic application architecture.
-While traditional monolithic applications intertwine every piece of the application together, most applications today are developed in the microservice model where applications consist of individual microservices, or features, that are deployed in containers and communicate with each other through APIs.
+Containers fit well with applications that are constructed in a microservices application architecture rather than the traditional monolithic application architecture.
+While traditional monolithic applications intertwine every piece of the application together, most applications today are developed in the microservices model where applications consist of individual microservices, or features, that are deployed in containers and communicate with each other through APIs.